MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 This tutorial teaches how to write a skill to have Misty detect, recognize, and learn faces.
 When this skill runs, Misty checks a given name against her list of known faces.
 If the name exists, she engages facial recognition to see the user in her field of vision and print a message to the console, greeting the user by name.
 If the name does not match a known face, Misty uses facial training to learn the user’s face, assigns it the name provided, and prints a greeting to the console.
 This tutorial teaches
 * how to use REST API commands for facial training and recognition
-* how to subscribe to and use data from Misty’s `ComputerVision` WebSocket connection
+* how to subscribe to and use data from Misty’s `FaceRecognition` WebSocket connection

 Before you write any code, connect Misty to your home network and make sure you know her IP address.
 You can see how to get this information in the first tutorial above.